1jour1vin

 Manuals

-100% destemmed harvest.
-Once the vats are filled, cold pre-fermentation maceration for 4 to 6 days at 10°C helps extract color from the skins.
+The grapes are 100% destemmed.
+Once the tank is filled, a 4- to 6-day cold pre-fermentation maceration at 10°C helps extract color from the skins.
 Natural fermentation then begins at 24°C, rising to 31°C in its final phase.
-Phenolic compounds are extracted using punching down, the intensity and frequency of which vary depending on the quality of the grapes and therefore the vintage.
+Phenolic compounds are extracted through punch-downs, the intensity and frequency of which vary depending on the quality of the grapes and, consequently, the vintage.
 Post-fermentation maceration helps soften the tannins.

 Livestock farming